Music Scholarships at Carroll University

 The instrumental music scholarship audition also will include a sight-reading component and rhythmic reading in simple and compound meters.
 The performance of scales will not be required.

 A singer should perform two contrasting pieces that will best persuade the faculty that he/she will be an outstanding contributor to the choral ensembles in terms of vocal talent and musicianship.
 At least one of the pieces must be an art song or an aria; the second piece may be a musical theater or vocal jazz piece if the singer prefers.
 A song in a foreign language is not required.

-The vocal music scholarship audition will also include a sight-singing component.
+The vocal music scholarship audition also will include a sight-reading component.
 Rhythmic reading in simple and compound meter, melodic reading of principally diatonic melodies, and part reading in a four-part texture will all be part of the audition.

 To ensure full consideration, all music scholarship auditions must be completed on Feb.
 7 or Feb.
 21, 2015.